Azure-Samples/azure-ai-vision-sdk/samples/web/README.md

 <azure-ai-vision-faceanalyzer token="***FACE_API_SESSION_TOKEN***"></azure-ai-vision-faceanalyzer>
 ```

-#### Hosting environment updates

-This SDK uses WebAssembly, SharedArrayBuffer, and MediaDevices.getUserMedia() features from Web API.
-To host your web app, your hosting environment must support secure context.
-In particular, the response headers must include the following as baseline requirement:

- - `Content-Type` must be set properly according to the MIME type.
- - For top-level documents:
-    - `Cross-Origin-Opener-Policy` must be set to `same-origin` .
-    - `Cross-Origin-Embedder-Policy` must be set to `require-corp` (more widely supported) or `credentialless` (less widely supported).
- - For nested documents and subresources:
-    - `Cross-Origin-Resource-Policy` must not be empty and must be set appropriately.

 #### Deployment

 It's important to note that essential assets like WebAssembly (wasm) files and worker JavaScript files are packaged within the NPM distribution.
 During deployment to a production environment, it's essential to include these assets.
 As an example, you can deploy the 'faceanalyzer-assets' from the node_modules\azure-ai-vision-faceanalyzer folder to the root assets directory after the npm installation to ensure proper asset deployment.